Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Preliminaries

-This violation arises because the optimal \(\lambda, \mu\) for each pair are chosen independently, preventing the additive alignment required for the triangle inequality.
-Consequently, both \( d([z], [w]) \) and \( d_\Q([z], [w]) \) function as dissimilarity measures rather than true metrics, yet remain effective for clustering applications, such as hierarchical clustering, where the triangle inequality is not essential.
-The weighted height and distances provide a dual perspective: the height \( h_w([z]) \) orders points by arithmetic complexity, while the distances \( d([z], [w]) \) and \( d_\Q([z], [w]) \) group points geometrically, enhancing data analysis in contexts like moduli spaces where both geometric and arithmetic structures are significant, as demonstrated in \cite{2024-3}.
+The weighted height and dissimilarity measures provide a dual perspective: the height \( h_w([z]) \) orders points by arithmetic complexity, while the dissimilarity measures \( d([z], [w]) \) and \( d_\Q([z], [w]) \) group points geometrically, enhancing data analysis in contexts like moduli spaces where both geometric and arithmetic structures are significant, as demonstrated in \cite{2024-3}. \end{rem}